 The homepage of your website is your shop window.
-Just like with people, an opinion will be quickly formed of your business based on its first impression.
+Just like with people, an opinion of your business is quickly formed based on its first impression.
 The front page of your website is often the first contact people have with your company.
-Good homepage design is therefore critical to the success of your website.
+Therefore, good homepage design is critical to the success of your website.
 Follow our guide to make sure your website is leaving your customers with the right first impression.

 What is Good Homepage Design

-A good homepage design should start with a consideration of the purpose of the website, and how the homepage fits into that.
-What are the objectives of your business and what are the objectives of the people visiting your site.
-You may want to consider:
+A good homepage design should start with a consideration of the purpose of the website.
+You then need to define how the homepage fits into that strategy.
+What are the objectives of your business and what are the objectives of the people visiting your site?
+Points you may want to consider include:

 - What do you want your visitors to do on the homepage.
 Are you directing them to other parts of your website or do you want them to take some form of action?

 - What information do you want to give them.
 Most businesses will want to include contact information like a phone number, and a basic description of what your company does.
 You may also want to advertise your most profitable products or services.

 - What are your visitors searching for, make it easy for them to find it.

 - What trust signals to include

 - You should always have SEO in mind when putting a webpage together.
 For many businesses the best keyword to focus on for your homepage will be your company name.